Ruining0916/ruining0916.github.io/_pages/about.md

 - **Knowledge Representations:** How does symbolic science connect the linguistic and numeric worlds (bridge)?

-- **R*easoning Paths:** How can we enable language systems to think as human beings with the study of language acquisition (top-down approach)?
+- **Reasoning Paths:** How can we enable language systems to think as human beings with the study of language acquisition (top-down approach)?